-Self storage is multibillion dollar industry in the U.S. Millions of Americans keep property in some sort of storage unit, either temporarily or long-term.
-In fact, 1 out of every 10 Americans rents offsite storage—the fastest growing segment of the commercial real estate industry over the past few decades.
+Self storage is multibillion dollar industry in the US.
+Millions of Americans keep property in some sort of storage unit, either temporarily or long-term.
+In fact, 1 out of every 10 Americans rents off-site storage—it's the fastest-growing segment of the commercial real estate industry over the past few decades.

 Most demand for storage units is for temporary reasons.
 When people move, divorce, experience a death in the family or are displaced by a natural disaster, storage units help keep their belongings safe while they find long-term placement.

 According to FBI statistics, more than 1 million storage units are destroyed by arson every year, causing an average of $11,000 in damage.
 Only 20% of arsonists who set storage units ablaze are ever arrested, making it highly unlikely that you will receive restitution.

 FBI statistics indicate that stolen property is recovered at a dismal average of 3% to 12%, depending on the item (excluding motor vehicles, which are recovered about half the time).
 Crime data show that jewelry is more easily recovered than household goods such as furniture.

-Your homeowners, renters or business insurance may cover the reason you are renting a storage unit in the first place if you are displaced by a tornado, fire or other natural event.
+Your homeowners, renters or business insurance may cover the reason you're renting a storage unit in the first place if you are displaced by a tornado, fire or other natural event.
 In these circumstances, you may already have coverage, as long as the items are listed on your policy.
-This coverage is almost always on a temporary basis and may have more limitations than if the property was still in your home or apartment.
-Off-premises home insurance coverage often has a limit of $1,000 or 10% of the policy's personal property limit, whichever is greater.
-That means if the personal property limit is $100,000, up to $10,000 worth of property in a storage unit could be covered.
-Be sure to carefully review any existing insurance policy to find out if additional storage unit insurance may be necessary.

 This forces the customer to purchase a policy from the facility.
 To prevent feeling rushed or forced, go in with proof of insurance.
 Many storage policies reimburse only for an item’s cash value at the time of loss, which may be less than the replacement cost.

 Common exclusions in these policies include:

 Independent agents can help you review any existing policies you may have so you are certain everything is covered.
 These agents can also assist you in finding multiple quotes from a variety of insurance providers, enabling you to choose a self storage insurance policy with the best coverage at the most affordable rates.